Jodi22K/Exploratory-Book-Analysis/README.md

 #### exploratory-book-analysis
 I love reading!
-This is a project I made to demonstrate data cleaning, querying, and visualization with Excel, Python &amp; PowerBI.
+This is a project I made to demonstrate data cleaning, querying, and visualization with Excel, SQL; PowerBI.
 ### **Executive Summary:**
-This project explores the trends in book genres over time using **SQL**, **Python**, and **Power BI**.
-I pulled book genre data from the database, cleaned and analyzed it, and then created a dashboard to visualize how genre popularity has changed over the years.
+This project explores the trends in book genres over time using **SQL** and **Power BI**.
+I pulled book genre data from the database, cleaned, modified, and analyzed it, and then created a dashboard to visualize how genre popularity has changed over the years.
 After identifying key trends, such as the steady rise of Science Fiction and Fantasy genres and the decline in popularity of Romance, I offer insights on how publishers and authors can adapt to these changes to cater to reader preferences.

 **Key Findings & Recommendations**:
 - **Key Genres Growing**: Science Fiction and Fantasy have shown consistent growth, suggesting that publishers should increase their focus on these genres.
 - **Declining Genres**: Romance and Historical Fiction have seen a decrease in popularity.
 Publishers may need to reconsider their approach to promoting these genres or introduce sub-genres to attract new readers.
 - **Actionable Recommendations**:
-  - Focus on emerging trends within popular genres, such as dystopian themes in Science Fiction.
+  - Focus on emerging trends within popular genre.
   - Develop targeted marketing strategies for declining genres to reignite interest, possibly by connecting with new, relevant audiences.

 ### **Business Problem:**